danielsauter/rapid-android-development/sqlite.md

 Conditional `SQL` queries using `WHERE` clauses allow us to search table records that match a particular value we specify in our clause.
 It returns all rows for which the `WHERE` clause is `true`. `WHERE` clauses are often used with one of the following operators: `=`, `<>`, `>`, `>=`, `<`, `<=`, or `LIKE`.

 For instance, adding `WHERE x > 5` to our `SELECT` statement will only return records that have values greater than `5` in the `x` field of our `data` table.
-Similarly, we could request from the `data` table in our previous sketch <!--ref linkend="code.sqlite-->, only the `name` of a person older than `age` `21`.
+Similarly, we could request from the `data` table in our previous sketch [SQLite/SQLite/SQLite.pde](../sqlite.html#codesqlitesqlitesqlitepde), only the `name` of a person older than `age` `21`.
 This way we can quickly implement many of the user-driven interactions we know from searching an online store for books only by a particular author, or shopping for merchandise from a particular brand.

 Let’s explore `WHERE` clauses based on the code we’ve just worked on to visualize sensor data stored in our SQLite database table we’ve called `data`.
 We’ll leave the structure of the sketch intact but add a query that uses a `WHERE` clause to find only those records that match our condition.